aziznal/inverted-binary-tree-in-30-programming-languages/README.md

 # Readme

-On the night of the 25th of march, 2025, I challenged myself to explore a bunch of programming lanugages, inspired by a developer on youtube called tsoding ([here's](https://github.com/tsoding/aoc-2020) his challenge implementation).
+On the night of the 25th of march, 2025, I challenged myself to explore a bunch of programming languages, inspired by a developer on youtube called tsoding ([here's](https://github.com/tsoding/aoc-2020) his challenge implementation).

 The languages I aim to do are the following (in no particular order):